liferay/liferay-docs/develop/tutorials/articles/maven/maven2-liferay-ide-with-maven-configuring-liferay-maven-projects.markdown

-### Using Liferay IDE with Maven [](id=use-liferay-ide-with-maven-liferay-portal-6-2-dev-guide-02-en)
+# Using Maven From Liferay IDE

 Wouldn't it be nice if you could manage your Liferay Maven projects from Liferay IDE?
 You can!
 Liferay IDE 2.0 introduces the Maven project configurator (`m2e-liferay`), or the added support of configuring Maven projects as full Liferay IDE projects.
-Let's explore what the Maven project configurator does, how to install it, and how to install its dependencies.
+In this article, we'll discuss what the Maven project configurator does, how to install it, and how to install its dependencies.
+We'll also examine the structure of Liferay Maven projects and explore some configuration options.

-#### Installing Maven Plugins for Liferay IDE [](id=install-maven-plugins-for-liferay-ide-liferay-portal-6-2-dev-guide-02-en)
+## Installing Maven Plugins for Liferay IDE

 In order to properly support Maven projects in the IDE, you first need a mechanism to recognize Maven projects as Liferay IDE projects.
 IDE projects are